Chapel and Fellowship Hall

 BENTLEY FELLOWSHIP HALL

-The same volunteers constructed at the fellowship hall at the same time.
+The same volunteers who constructed Broyhill Chapel helped construct the fellowship hall at the same time.
 The former Broyhill Fellowship Hall was renamed in honor of former Mars Hill President Fred Bentley on April 27, 2003.

 The fellowship hall is frequently used for receptions and celebrations of all kinds and will accommodate 100 people comfortably.

-For more information regarding either facility you may contact Debra Alexander, Campus Ministry Associate, 828-689-1128 or email@example.com.
+For more information regarding either facility you may contact Stacey Allen, Assistant Director of Auxiliary Services, 828-689-1167 or email@example.com